wp-plugins/simple-galleria-for-wordpress/readme.txt

 I had to use jQuery Colorbox instead which is similar.
 If you need to go back to the previous version, please visit my blog at this page: http://benjamin-niess.fr/where-is-my-simple-galleria-for-wordpress-plugin/

+= How can I add a custom po/mo translation file =

+Create your translation file from the sgfw-default.po one and replace "default" by your country code (eg. sgfw-us_US.po) Paste the po and mo file into your wp-content/languages/plugins/ folder

 == Screenshots ==
 1. The overview of the frontend gallery